Make animated IMVU Pets with Blender

 This is distinct from the section above about bone positions as this is related to what the pet does rather than where it does it.
 What this means is that there are two types of 'movement' achievable with pets;

-Although both do require an 'action' (animation) be present before exporting anything from Blender to CAL3D for use in IMVU, the latter is a little more involved as it means creating 'extended' animation's that progress along the timeline for several seconds or minutes depending on the desired results; the only difference between an animated item and anything else is simply related to using more keyframes and more time to carry out a movement or motion.
+Although both do require an 'action' (animation) be present before export from Blender to IMVU (CAL3D), the latter is a little more involved as it means creating extended animations that progress along the timeline for several seconds or minutes depending on the desired effect - the only difference between an animated item and everything else is simply related to using more keyframes and more time to carry out a movement or motion.

 So, create actions as normal but extend their length and the complexity of movement of bones in the armatures associated with an object.